Daniel 9 consists of two parts: Daniel’s prayer and the vision that he received while still praying. The prayer and vision form a unit:

 As discussed, even more persuasive evidence for the unity of Daniel 9 is the fact that God’s covenant with Israel is the thread that unites prayer and prophecy:

 The exile to Babylon was the penalty for unfaithfulness prescribed by the covenant.
-The duration of the exile, 70 years, also determined by the covenant.
+The duration of the exile, 70 years, was also determined by the covenant.
 In the covenant, the exile would be one year for every Sabbath year not observed.

 Daniel’s prayer was Israel’s confession of guilt, as required by the covenant for covenant renewal.